yndajas/qgjam-2023/README.md

-# qgjam-2023
+# Gay Ray

+Pilot a rainbow ship as you embark on a mission to promote the gay agenda.
+Fire your gay ray at the cishets and heteroflexibles to convert new baby queers to the cause.
+Build solidarity to strengthen your resistance against the heteropatriarchy, but watch out: if your solidarity level falls too low, the straights might take over 😱

-Making a game for The Queerness and Games Jam 2023
+Made for [The Queerness and Games Jam 2023][qgjam-2023]

 ## Credits